nofeesahdee/nofeesahdee/README.md

 # Hi there

 I am Dolapo an undergraduate studying mathematics and computer science at the university of lagos.
-I love building web applications the accessible and of great user experience.
+I love building web applications that are accessible and of great user experience.

 # What I am learning?

-I am currently learning multiple technologies at the same time due to school work and personal projects and I enjoy the challenges that comes with the learning.
+I am currently learning multiple technologies for school work and personal projects and I enjoy the challenges that comes with learning.
 For now I am learning;
-React : For personal projects on frontendmentor mySql : For school project, we are cuurently offering database manangement and design Technical Writing.
+* React : For personal projects on frontendmentor
+* mySql : For school project, we are cuurently offering database manangement and design
+* Technical Writing.

 I am using resources available online as well as those giving to us in class.